-1. The AAP used to say that circumcision could not be recommended on health grounds, which was, and remains, the only scientifically credible position for it to maintain.
+1. The AAP used to say that circumcision could not be recommended on health grounds, which was, and as I have argued, remains, the only scientifically and ethically credible position for it to maintain.

 2. In 2012, the AAP revised its position (while stopping short of a recommendation) in light of “new evidence” suggesting that the health benefits could now be said to “outweigh” the harms and risks of the procedure.

 3. The “new evidence” consists almost entirely of data collected in Africa between 2005 and 2007 suggesting that circumcision in adulthood, in environments suffering from an epidemic of HIV/AIDS, may reduce the risk of contracting HIV through unprotected, female-to-male, heterosexual intercourse (although it may increase the risk of HIV transmission from males to females).

-4. These data, however, are of “fair” quality at best, and show an absolute reduction of HIV infections of only 1.3% between the treatment and control groups.
-They are in conflict with abundant other data not mentioned by the AAP.
-And even if they were taken seriously on their own terms, they would only apply to adult heterosexual males in Africa – not to infants in the United States.
+4. These data, however, are of “fair” quality (according to the AAP), and show an absolute risk reduction for HIV of only 1.3% between the treatment and control groups.
+Yet even if these data were taken seriously on their own terms, they would only apply to adult heterosexual males in Africa – not to infants in the United States.

 Indeed, the AAP report itself makes essentially this same last point: “… the task force recommends additional studies to better understand the impact of male circumcision on transmission of HIV and other STIs in the United States because key studies to date have been performed in African populations with HIV burdens that are epidemiologically different from HIV in the United States.”
 Emphasis mine.

-Yes, and until those studies are run – and run properly, with consenting populations, under strict ethical controls, I might add – it would be prudent for the AAP to abstain from making unsubstantiated claims about the benefits of circumcising infants in the United States.
+Yes, and until those studies are run – and run properly, with consenting populations, under strict ethical controls – it would be prudent for the AAP to abstain from making unsubstantiated claims about the benefits of circumcising infants in the United States.
 Especially since, as they concede on page 772 of their report “the true incidence of complications after newborn circumcision is unknown.”
-It should go without saying that if one doesn’t know how often complications occur, then one is plainly ill-equipped to assert that the benefits outweigh the risks.
+It should go without saying that if one doesn’t know how often complications occur, then one is ill-equipped to assert that the benefits outweigh the risks.
 One wonders how they ran these calculations.

 * * *